tier4/caret_doc/docs/design/tracepoint_definition.md

 ```

-コールバックのインスタンスのアドレス値が一意に決まれば、`timer_callback_added`など他のトレースポイントの値を紐付いていくことでノードの情報まで得ることができる。
-If a certain of address of callback instance is unique, `timer_callback_added`
+If a certain of address of callback instance is unique, scanning the shared identification including `timer_callback_added` lets you identify a node to which the callback belongs.
-逆に、node_handle が一意に決まれば、そのノードに含まれるコールバックも特定できる。
+On the other hand, if `node_handle` is identified uniquely, callback in the node is identified as well.

 ### Tracepoints for representing structure of executor and callback group